 - G. Abatement.
 The Zoning Administrator may have the violation described in the notice summarily abated, removed or otherwise corrected if the condition is dangerous or prejudicial to the public health or public safety.
 All expenses incurred by the Town shall be chargeable to and paid by the owner of the property.
-If the expense is not paid, the Town may place lien on the land or premises where the violation occurred and the lien shall have the same priority and be collected as unpaid ad valorum taxes. - H. Injunction.
+If the expense is not paid, the Town may place lien on the land or premises where the violation occurred and the lien shall have the same priority and be collected as unpaid ad valorum taxes. - H. Criminal penalties.
+Any person who knowingly or willfully violates any provision of this Code shall have committed misdemeanor pursuant to NCGS 14-4. - I. Injunction.
 Enforcement of the provisions of this Code may also be achieved by injunction.
-When a violation occurs, the Zoning Administrator may, either before or after the institution of other authorized actions, apply to the appropriate division of the general court for a mandatory or prohibitory injunction commanding the defendant to correct the unlawful condition or cease the unlawful use of the property. - I. Equitable remedy.
+When a violation occurs, the Zoning Administrator may, either before or after the institution of other authorized actions, apply to the appropriate division of the general court for a mandatory or prohibitory injunction commanding the defendant to correct the unlawful condition or cease the unlawful use of the property. - J. Equitable remedy.
 The Zoning Administrator may apply to a court of competent jurisdiction for any appropriate equitable remedy to enforce the provisions of this Code.
-The court shall have jurisdiction to issue such orders as may be appropriate, and it shall not be a defense to the application of the Town for equitable relief that there is an adequate remedy at law. - J. Forfeiture and confiscation of signs.
+The court shall have jurisdiction to issue such orders as may be appropriate, and it shall not be a defense to the application of the Town for equitable relief that there is an adequate remedy at law. - K. Forfeiture and confiscation of signs.
 Any sign installed or placed on public property, except in compliance with these regulations, will be subject to forfeiture to the public and confiscation.
-The Town has the right to remove and dispose of such signs without notice and to recover from the sign owner or person who placed the sign, the full costs of sign removal and disposal. - K. Other remedies and enforcement powers.
+The Town has the right to remove and dispose of such signs without notice and to recover from the sign owner or person who placed the sign, the full costs of sign removal and disposal. - L. Other remedies and enforcement powers.
 The Town may seek such other remedies and use other enforcement powers as allowed by law.